Uncovering Block Lists: How They Shape Your Career Choices

 Silicon Valley: When Talent Isn’t Enough

 A senior product manager at Google attempted to return after a short stint at a startup, only to find his applications inexplicably ignored.
-Despite perfect credentials and internal referrals vouching for him, hiring managers kept mysteriously “losing his paperwork.”
+Despite impeccable credentials and internal referrals vouching for him, hiring managers kept mysteriously “losing his paperwork.”
 Eventually, an inside contact admitted: “You’ve been marked—HR won’t approve your rehire, even if the team wants you.”

 15+ Years of Experience 0 Callbacks